Join our newsletter for updates and exclusive content!

 DIY Roof Rack

 Once you have a frame of extruded aluminum, you can attach finished wood planks by drilling through them and securing them in the channels of the extruded aluminum.
-See below.
+We have a more in depth explanation over on our “Best Camper Van Roof Racks” guide.

 Ford Transit DIY Roof Rack - Full directions